Kahatanna/Seminar_3_pull/README.md

 ## Hello from git

-It's girst meggage from me
+It's first message from me

+And it's some message from friend